 Trident was a mission concept that ultimately was not selected for NASA’s Discovery program in 2021.
 Trident would have flown Neptune’s large moon Triton; a fascinating world that may have a subsurface ocean, and was observed by Voyager 2 to be spewing plumes 100’s of kilometers into the sky.
 Trident would have imaged nearly all of Triton’s enigmatic surface at resolution far better than Voyager 2 while also acquiring spectral data that would have finally told us what its surface is made of.
 Trident also had all the instruments to detect the presence of a subsurface ocean and understand what makes its ionosphere so intense.
 Trident would have been a terrific mission that has something to offer everyone, and I feel very fortunate to have been part of this terrific team.
 Plus, who knows, maybe we will get to Triton someday with an even more capable spacecraft!

 Dragonfly is an aerial lander that will fly through Titan’s atmosphere, and land at multiple locations on its surface in the mid-2030’s.
 The mission includes the capability to explore diverse locations to characterize the habitability of Titan’s environment, to investigate how far prebiotic chemistry has progressed, and even to search for chemical signatures that could indicate water-based and/or hydrocarbon-based life.

 Co-Investigator (January 2015 – Present)

-CAESAR is a comet sample return mission that is being proposed as part of NASA’s New Frontiers 5 program.
+CAESAR is a comet sample return mission that was proposed as part of NASA’s New Frontiers 5 program (NF5) and is being re-proposed for the NF6 call.
 CAESAR will return to comet 67P and sample the surface of this ancient body.
 This sample will ground truth decades of cometary research, and CAESAR’s cameras will provide exquisite images that will finally reveal to us how these small worlds evolve.

 Graduate Student Collaborator (2017 – 2019)